open-atmos/PySDM/paper/paper.md

 TODO (Sylwester): explain how to pass INAS or ABIFM constants

 ### Initialisation framework for aerosol composition
-CLARE--will this be included in the next JOSS paper?
+TODO (Clare)--will this be included in the next JOSS paper?
 How close is it?
 Internal versus external mixture
 Also include a brief note of why we use kappa * dry volume for coagulation logic